reuk/wayverb/docs_source/context.md

 to be run on a wider variety of systems, with fewer limitations on their graphics hardware.

-Wayverb uses the Assimp library [@_assimp_2017] to import 3D CAD models in a variety of formats.
-The number of formats supported by Assimp means that users will generally be able to construct geometry in the editor of their choice, and then export that geometry to Wayverb.
-This has the benefit that time was not spent developing a custom geometry editor.

 The only deployment target was Mac OS.
 This was mainly to ease development, as maintaining software across multiple platforms is often time-consuming.
 Mac OS also tends to have support for newer C++ language features than Windows, which